-For the most part, creditors cannot take the death benefit from your beneficiaries.
-But, a few small mistakes could increase the risk of that happening.
-Here’s what you should do to ensure that your policy pays out the way you intended it to— and protects the financial security of your loved ones.
+In most cases, your creditors cannot take the death benefit from your beneficiaries.
+But, cosigned loans and outdated beneficiary designations can put the proceeds at risk.
+Here’s how to make sure your policy pays out as intended and financially protects your loved ones.

 Creditors cannot take the death benefit from your beneficiaries if you have outstanding debts when you die

 If the death benefit is paid out to your estate, it can be paid to creditors through a process called probate